Select Page

 The example you set is the biggest flex, Period.

 Once you start implementing these commitments, understand that none of this happens overnight.
-But you’ll see over the course of some weeks, your young human will begin to open up a little bit more, gradually.
-As those moments add up, you’ll start to get an inner glimpse behind the curtain to who they are inside, and it will feel like the sun is shining just for you.
+But you’ll see over some weeks, your young human will begin to open up a little bit more, gradually.
+As those moments add up, you’ll start to get an inner glimpse behind the curtain to who they are inside.
+Then your guidance is the gold standard.